 Congratulations to the 19 Jenks East and Jenks Northwest Elementary students who saw months of practice and hard work pay off today as they participated in the Muscogee (Creek) Nation Challenge Bowl in Okmulgee.
 These Trojans have been preparing their knowledge of Creek language, government, and culture since September.
 We love seeing our students embracing these opportunities!

-27 days ago, Jenks Public Schools
+about 2 months ago, Jenks Public Schools

 JEE and JNWE Challenge Bowl Students posing as a group